omise/omise-ruby/README.md

 ### API version

-In case you want to enforce API version the application use, you can specify it by setting the api_version.
+In case you want to enforce API version the application use, you can specify it by setting the `api_version`.
 The version specified by this settings will override the version setting in your account.
 This is useful if you have multiple environments with different API versions (e.g. development on the latest but production on the older version).